Immersive art bringing wellness back

 As part of the DigiMuse Open Call 2018, San Francisco-based artist Melinda Lauw will be presenting Parturition.
 It will run for 15 minutes and is a one-on-one experience.
-This experience invites the audience to be in the position of a fetus - exploring the relationship between mother and child.
-This performance is in collaboration with artist/architect Randy Chan's work Sonic Womb.
+It invites the audience to be in the position of a foetus, exploring the relationship between mother and child.
+This performance is in collaboration with artist/architect Randy Chan’s work, Sonic Womb.

-Born and raised in Singapore, Melinda's art practise only started when she moved overseas.
-With plenty of inspirations drawn from her time overseas, even this performance is inspired and adapted from an immersive performance by California-based immersive company Screenshot Productions in 2016 of the same name.
+Born and raised in Singapore, Melinda’s art practice only started when she moved overseas.
+With plenty of inspirations drawn from her time abroad, this performance is inspired by and adapted from an immersive performance by California-based immersive company Screenshot Productions in 2016 of the same name.

-She goes on to share her artistic journey thus far, and if Singapore may be ready for something like Whisperlodge.
+Melinda shares her artistic journey thus far and tells us if Singapore is ready for something like Whisperlodge.

 What inspired you on this pursuit for art?

-I think my inspiration comes from a mixture of self-realization and opportunism.
-I've always had a natural inclination for art.
+I think my inspiration comes from a mixture of self-realisation and opportunism.
+I have always had a natural inclination for art.
 The more I did well in it throughout school, the more I was encouraged to pursue it.
-Right after I finished my BA in Fine Art & History of Art at Goldsmiths, University of London, I felt so sure that the financial instability of being an artist was not for me.
-As a result, I moved to New York to do an MA in Art Business at Sotheby's Institute of Art, hoping to work around the art that I so loved.
-I ended up working for a dealer in the Upper East Side and was on a path to become an art appraiser.
+Right after I finished my BA in fine art and history of art at Goldsmiths, University of London, I felt so sure that the financial instability of being an artist was not for me.
+As a result, I moved to New York to do an MA in art business at Sotheby’s Institute of Art, hoping to work around the art that I so loved.
+I ended up working for a dealer in the Upper East Side and was on the path to becoming an art appraiser.

-However, not having the pressure to make money off my art allowed me to throw myself right back at it.
+However, not having the pressure to make money off my art allowed me to throw myself right back into it.

-I started Whisperlodge on the side of my masters program and tended to it throughout my work life.
-To everyone's surprise, it grew into a cult hit in the immersive community, to the point where I felt more fulfilled, valued and sought-after in the my performance work than in my career in the art market.
+I started Whisperlodge on the side of my master’s programme and tended to it throughout my work life.
+To everyone’s surprise, it grew into a cult hit in the immersive community, to the point where I felt more fulfilled, valued and sought-after in my performance work than in my career in the art market.
 At the end of 2017, I was struggling with my relocation to San Francisco.
-On the table, was an invitation to speak at the inaugural Immersive Design Summit, and in contrast to that, a heap of undesirable or ignored job applications to galleries and museums.
-That's when I decided to listen to the universe, to become an artist.
-I've had to change a lot of my expectations and lifestyle goals but I know this is where my potential can be stretched.
+On the table was an invitation to speak at the inaugural Immersive Design Summit, and in contrast to that, a heap of undesirable or ignored job applications to galleries and museums.
+That was when I decided to listen to the universe and become an artist.
+I have had to change a lot of my expectations and lifestyle goals, but I know this is where my potential can be stretched.

-Has the move from Singapore to San Francisco affect your art making in any way?
+Has the move from Singapore to San Francisco affected your art making in any way?

-I'd say that my art making was most affected by my move from Singapore to London actually.
-London opened my eyes, New York allowed me to sprout, and San Francisco is where I'm finally trying to grow myself.
+I would say that my art making was most affected by my move from Singapore to London, actually.
+London opened my eyes, New York allowed me to sprout, and San Francisco is where I am finally trying to grow.
 I never really considered myself a real artist in Singapore.
 Before I left, I was simply an art student, making work for my grades.
-When I moved to London, I learned all about contemporary art and art theory, and I fell in love with textiles, making that my main medium throughout university.
+When I moved to London, I learnt all about contemporary art and art theory, and I fell in love with textiles, making that my main medium throughout university.
 It was also in London that I experienced my first large-scale immersive shows, put on by Punchdrunk International and Secret Cinema.
 That was my turning point.

-I don't think I would have been exposed to either textiles or immersive performance had I not been overseas.
+I do not think I would have been exposed to either textiles or immersive performance had I not been overseas.
 Perhaps I was drawn to these forms precisely because they were lacking in Singapore.

 Your art works with contrasting textures and use of materials.
 Why this particular area of exploration?

-I wanted to make art that your body responds to rather than art that you pondered.
+I wanted to make art that your body responds to, rather than art that you pondered over.

 Share with us how the conception of Whisperlodge came about.